Nootropic profile

 A fat-soluble vitamin essential for calcium absorption and bone health, increasingly recognised for its neuroprotective properties and role in cognitive function.
 Often called the "sunshine vitamin," it acts more like a hormone in the body, with receptors found throughout the brain.

-The key benefits of Vitamin D include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Vitamin D are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.